Five Day Renaissance Painting Workshop – this event has been cancelled.

 David Cranswick is artist in residence at Cowdray Studio, Cowdray House.
 David trained at the Royal Academy of Arts, London.
 In 1999 David received a doctoral degree for practical research into the traditional painting materials and techniques practiced by master painters from 13th to 17th centuries.
 David lectures at the Princes School of Traditional Arts, London within the M.A. and PhD departments.
 David is a professional painter and has been painting for over thirty years.

 The cost for the 5 day workshop is £420 and includes materials.
 Places are limited to 10 students.
+(Please note that courses will be confirmed three weeks ahead of the start date)

 This course is due to take place in the Tower Room Renaissance Art Studio.